 How did the rules make the players use skill and/or strategy?
 Give examples.
 How was mathematics involved in each of these games?
 Think about ways other than computation that your game can include mathematics.

 Game Designers, your first strategy is to define the problem and begin to think about math games in general.
-The first step in the Engineering Design Process is: ASK
+The first step in the Engineering Design Process is: ASK What are you asked to do?

 What is a game versus an activity?

 What is the value in playing math games?

+MINI-CHALLENGE #1

 Good game designers think about their personal experiences with games to better understand the kind of game(s) they like and dislike.
 However, you don't want your past experiences to hinder your creativity.
 Instead, you want to use your past experiences as a foundation to make better games.

 Think about games you have played.

+What games do you like?
+Why?